rstraub/rstraub.github.io/_drafts/interfaces-defining-roles.md

 ### Increased Flexibility 🤸

 I mentioned earlier that objects do not have to fulfill just one role or that a role should map to just one object.
 This is the source of increased flexibility when using Role Interfaces.
-They make it possible to shift the responsibility of who fulfills a specific role easy.
+They make shifting responsibility of who fulfills a role easy.
 Client code does not need to know *who* fulfills a role.

 Let's revisit the coffeemaker example.
 Fancier coffeemakers usually work with separate coffee bean grinders.
 Expressing, and using the role of `Grinder` separately allows the model to support the `FancyCoffeeMaker` and the client doesn't need to change!

 ![increased flexibility]({{ site.baseurl }}/assets/images/14-changing-responsibility.svg)
 *fig 4.
-Supporting Fancy Coffee Makers without breaking client code*
+Supporting fancy coffeemakers without breaking client code*

 When applied correctly this approach provides better cohesion than Header Interfaces.
 Role Interfaces enable you to define a more specific *axis of change*, which as we've just seen, can simplify maintenance.
 This is due to the fact that the concepts encapsulated by the roles should change for different reasons.